Solar Hot Water System Prices and Usage

 What is a solar hot water system?

 Solar hot water systems utilise energy from the sun to heat water for your home.
-These systems can help to reduce at least 60% of household’s energy usage when compared to a conventional gas or electric systems, according to the Victorian Government’s sustainability website, and are thought to be particularly effective in warm climates.
-However, since you can’t always count on the sun to shine, most solar hot water systems also come with electric or gas boosters to ensure your home has enough hot water at all times of the day.
+According to the Victorian Government’s sustainability website, solar hot water systems can help to reduce at least 60% of household’s energy usage when compared to conventional gas or electric systems.
+Most solar hot water systems come with electric or gas boosters to ensure your home has enough hot water at all times of the day, even in sunless weather.

 Types of solar hot water systems